Dealing with Complaints | When the relationship goes bad

 I am very disappointed in the behaviour of Graphistudio in dealing with this and even more disappointed in the lack of empathy towards my wedding clients from a company that supposedly is there to support the industry.

-Graphistudio produce excellent albums, there is no question about that, as do many other smaller companies.
+Graphistudio produces excellent albums, there is no question about that, as do many other smaller companies.
 My issues lie with the declining customer service I’ve received from Graphistudio, and for voicing those valid complaints they have attempted to punish my wedding clients.

 I, therefore, feel fully vindicated in my decision to source a second supplier.